 The Manhattan Cross Country Club was formed in Fall, 2004 to encourage age-appropriate distance running for youth as a means to lifetime fitness and health.
 The Club’s guiding philosophy is to promote good sportsmanship, respect for teammates and self, and a positive attitude toward self-improvement, confidence-building and goal-setting.
 All we care about is that kids give their best effort at whatever they do!

-Our five week program runs from the last week of August through September.
+Our six week program runs from the last week of August through September.
 The athlete-to-coach ratio is typically 7:1.
 We teach a curriculum that is primarily geared to non-competitive running, though we do offer a more competitive program for those youth who are physically and mentally ready to run a little more.
 Our guidelines are based on recommendations from the Road Runners Club of America, and USA Track and Field.
 HyVee has been providing healthy snacks for EVERY PRACTICE for the last 3 years!
 We appreciate their support!

 The Club is non-profit.
 Youth pay a $10 ($12 if registering online) membership fee, which includes a six-week competitive or non-competitive running experience, and entry into the School Fitness Challenge.
 Each membership is valid for a year (usually beginning each August), including the opportunity to participate in such non-season events as weekly Group Runs, a New Years Day Fun Run and other fitness activities.
 Area road races often offer discounts for Club members.

 Fifteen youth in grades 6-8 participated the first season, and the numbers grew to 36 youth in grades 3-8 in the second year.
 A new record was set in 2011, with 71 youth members, and 13 volunteer coaches, but just one day into the 2012 season, the record was again broken — 79 youth members and 15 volunteer coaches!
 By the time we finished the 2012 season, 107 kids had signed up.